 02. Partnering with others: I was invited to speak at a women entrepreneur’s lunch about fashion, luxury, and the market in China.
 There, a Portuguese artist who had been showcasing her work there for several years approached me and we struck up a conversation that went on for hours.
 After that, we decided to partner together to work on the brand creation process before presenting it in China.

-03. Finding advisors: While in China, I met a handful of international, top-notch creative people.
-So much so, that I ended inviting some of them to become a part of my advisory board - and that’s how the dream continued to grow.
+03. Finding advisors: While working on a co-work, I heard someone talking on the phone about tourism and I couldn't help but introduce myself since my sister worked in this industry.
+What I thought could be an interesting contact for her ended up being one of my first Advisory Board Members.
+Same happened when I went to one of her tours and one women introduced me to her father, an expert in the luxury sector, and he also become part of my advisory board - and that’s how the dream continued to grow.
 Today, 3 years later, we’re all still connected and working together with one purpose in mind: Unreal Fields.

 0.4.
 Choosing a team: One morning, I was speaking to my sister about my need to understand luxury better and she mentioned that her husband’s friend was coming back to Portugal after working for several years at a big fashion group in Italy.
 We were quickly introduced to one another as we strolled down Avenida da Liberdade, a main Portuguese avenue, and walked in and out of shops while she explained more to me about fashion.
 In the end, I had a strong feeling that we should work together.
 That happened months later and I couldn't be happier.

 05. Putting myself out there: A year ago, I traveled to Los Angeles on business in an attempt to visit various stores and introduce myself, and Unreal Fields, to potential